jinxin0924/multi-adaboost/README.md

 We can know that they are equivalent.

 As I mentioned before, AdaBoost can easily fail in multi-class case due to the error rate.
 To avoid this, a natural way is to do something about α.
-That's what *SAMME* does.
+That is what *SAMME* does.
 SAMME is short for Stagewise Additive Modeling using a Multi-class Exponential loss function.

 **SAMME**
 ![](http://upload-images.jianshu.io/upload_images/1825085-4ddd1ee392f1ad59.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)

 ![](http://upload-images.jianshu.io/upload_images/1825085-f56688d8bc6e5e13.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)
 Note that SAMME  is very similar to AdaBoost, except the term log(K-1).
 Obviously, when K=2, SAMME is equivalent to AdaBoost.
-In SAMME, in order for α to be positive, we only need err<(K-1)/K. It's just a little better than random guessing.
+In SAMME, in order for α to be positive, we only need err less than (K-1)/K. It is just a little better than random guessing.

 ## SAMME and Forward Stagewise Additive Modeling
 We can mimic the steps in **AdaBoost and Forward Stagewise Additive Modeling** to prove SAMME is equivalent to Forward Stagewise Additive Modeling using a Multi-class Exponential loss function.